AmericanParagliding

 Certified Training for:

-Our program is second to none and uses Certified USPPA and USHPA Instructors following the best syllabus available anywhere.
+A good flight training program uses Certified USHPA and/or USPPA Instructors following the best syllabus programs available anywhere.

-Our first day will often have you flying from the top of our incredible training hill here in Santa Barbara, giving you a true "Taste of Flight"!
+Your first day will often have you flying from the top of the incredible training hill here in Santa Barbara, giving you a true "Taste of Flight"!

-We provide all of the equipment during most of the training up until we introduce the motor.
+The school will provide all of the equipment during most of the training up until they introduce the motor.

-We start the program at our Paragliding training hill where we practice and fly for 7-10 days without power to master the kiting and flying skills.
-During this time, we show you paramotors and gliders that will be appropriate for your weight, skill and flying style.
+In Santa Barbara, they start the program at the Paragliding training hill where you will practice and fly for 7-10 days without power to master the kiting and flying skills.
+During this time, you will be shown Gliders and Paramotors that will be appropriate for your weight, skill and flying style.

-For your first motor flight, we will have put together a package that fits your needs and it will be your gear that you fly.
+For your first motor flight, the school will put together a complete package that fits your needs and it will be your gear that you fly for your first Motor flight.

 Chad Bastian - Learning to Fly